greyscalepress/workshop-kit/README.md

 ## Participant assessment forms

-If it is required to provide feedback on the participant's engagement (e.g. students)
+If it is required to provide feedback on the participant's engagement (e.g. students).

 ## Certificate